wmcbrine/PDCurses/os2/README.md

   library, provided for convenience; both panel and curses functions are in the main library.

   You can also use the optional parameter "DLL=Y" with EMX, to build the library as a DLL:

-        make -f gccos2.mak DLL=Y
+        make -f Makefile DLL=Y

 Distribution Status